skirwan/skirwan.github.io/README.md

 be interpreted conservatively with respect to the author's rights -- where in
 doubt: this is mine, go away.

+## Setting Up

+Right now the VSCode terminal thinks it's running on an i386 architecture, which causes a lot of trouble for homebrew and rbenv/ruby_build.
+Use the real terminal.

+1. Install homebrew
+2. `brew install rbenv`
+3. `rbenv install 2.7.5`
+4. `bundle install`

 ## Running

 ```bash